SemanticMediaWiki/SemanticMediaWiki/tests/README.md

-Running tests is commonly divided into a manual (without using any tool or automated script) and an automated approach.
+Tests are commonly divided into a manual (without using any tool or automated script) and automated test approach.

 # Manual testing

 If you want to run some manual tests (either as scripted or exploratory test procedure) then you just have to:

-1. Download a related branch using `composer require "mediawiki/semantic-media-wiki:dev-foo` (where `foo` refers to the branch name) or in case you want to test the current master, use `@dev` or `dev-master` as version together with `minimum-stability: dev` flag so that the branch/master can be fetched without any stability limitations.
+1. Download a related branch using `composer require "mediawiki/semantic-media-wiki:dev-foo` (where `foo` refers to the branch name) or in case you want to test the current master, use `@dev` or `dev-master` as version together with the `minimum-stability: dev` flag so that the branch/master can be fetched without any stability limitations.
 2. Run `composer dump-autoload` to ensure that all registered classes are correctly initialized before starting any test procedure.

 # Automated testing (PHPUnit)

 For the automated approach, Semantic MediaWiki relies on [PHPUnit][phpunit] as scripted testing methodology.
-Scripted tests are used to verify that an expected behaviour occurs for codified requirements on whether a result can be accepted or has to be rejected for the given conditions.
+Scripted tests are used to verify that an expected behaviour occurs for codified requirements on the given conditions.

 - Unit test refers to a script that verifies results for a unit, module, or class against an expected outcome in an isolated environment
-- Integration test (functional test) normally combines multiple components into a single process to verify results in a production like environment (DB access, sample data etc.)
+- Integration test (functional test) normally combines multiple components into a single process and verifies the results in a production like environment (DB access, sample data etc.)
 - System test (and its individual modules) is treated as "black-box" to observe behaviour as a whole rather than its units

 ## Running tests

 1. Verify that PHUnit is installed and in case it is not use `composer require phpunit/phpunit:~4.8 --update-with-dependencies` to add the package
 2. Verify that your MediaWiki installation comes with its test files and folders (e.g. `/myMediawikiFolder/tests` ) in order for Semantic MediaWiki to have access to registered MW-core classes.
-If the `tests` folder is missing, you may download it from a matched [release source](https://github.com/wikimedia/mediawiki/releases).
+If the `tests` folder is missing then download a matchable content from the [release source](https://github.com/wikimedia/mediawiki/releases).
 3. Run `composer phpunit` from the Semantic MediaWiki base directory (e.g. `/extensions/SemanticMediaWiki`) using a standard command line tool which should output something like:

 <pre>